Capt. Fred Tobias Bruni Jr.

 One POW who was recaptured had attempted to swim to freedom.
 The Japanese stuck him with bayonets and poured gasoline on his feet and set him on fire.
 The entire time they mocked him and continued to bayonet him.
 They finally poured gasoline over his entire body and watched the flames devour him.

 Capt.
-Fred T. Bruni was burnt to death with 122
+Fred T. Bruni was burned to death with 138

-other POWs on Palawan Island by the Japanese on
+other POWs on Palawan Island, by the Japanese,

 other POWs were murdered because the Japanese